 Between these dates nine conferences were held:

-1998 COP4 , Buenos Aires / 1999 COP5 , Bonn / 2000 COP6 , The Hague and (2nd part), Bonn / 2001 COP7 , Marrakech / 2002 COP8 , New Delhi. / 2003 COP9 , Milan. / 2004 COP10 , Buenos Aires. / 2005 COP11 , Montreal / 2006 COP12 , Nairobi.
-They were almost lost nine years, mainly used in finalizing the details of the Kyoto Protocol, with a view to its approval in 2009.
+1998 COP4 , Buenos Aires / 1999 COP5 , Bonn / 2000 COP6 , The Hague and (2nd part), Bonn / 2001 COP7 , Marrakesh / 2002 COP8 , New Delhi. / 2003 COP9 , Milan. / 2004 COP10 , Buenos Aires. / 2005 COP11 , Montreal / 2006 COP12 , Nairobi.
+Nine years were almost wasted, spent mainly on finalizing the details of the Kyoto Protocol, with a view to its approval in 2009.

-2008 COP14, Poznan: looking towards Copenhagen
+2008 COP14, Poznan: the look towards Copenhagen

 2010 COP16, Cancun: creation of the Green Climate Fund, an essential tool